-Central's Group Medical-Health Plan, or Welfare Plan, provides medical and life insurance benefits to certain employees who retire under Central's retirement plans.
-The Welfare Plan is contributory for medical and contributory for some retired employees for life insurance benefits in excess of specified limits.
-Eligible employees under the Welfare Plan are those hired prior to various qualifying dates, the latest of which is December 31, 1995, who qualify for retirement benefits, and who meet certain service and other requirements.
+Central provides medical and life insurance postretirement benefits to certain employees who retire under Central's retirement plans.
+These plans are contributory for medical and, for some retired employees, contributory for life insurance benefits in excess of specified limits.
+Eligible employees under these plans are those hired prior to various qualifying dates, the latest of which is December 31, 1995, who qualify for retirement benefits, and who meet certain service and other requirements.